quasarframework/icongenie/README.md

 # gm-webicons
-Make a set of webicons with graphicsmagick.
+A simplMake a set of webicons with graphicsmagick.

 This simple node module takes an original image and resizes it to common web icon sizes that are deposited in a target directory.
 It will retain transparency.
-You should use at least a 512x512 square image as the initial resource.
+You should use a 1024x1024 square image as the initial resource.

 ## Requires
 - graphicsmagick
 - node / yarn
+- At the moment only tested on mac - the creation of .icns will definitely not work at the moment if you aren't running MacOS 10.11 or later.

 ## Install
 First download and install [GraphicsMagick](http://www.graphicsmagick.org/).
 In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do: